dgaydukov/cert-aws/sa/files/sa.md

     * convert your private key into public key with specific format `ssh-keygen -e -m RFC4716 -f mykey.pem`
     * go to new region and `actions => import key pair` and import public key
     * you can create simple bash script to copy your key into all available regions
-* you can remove key pair even if there are ec2 running with it (when you create ec2 key is copied into it, so you can remove key pair, but can still login to ec2)
+* you can remove key pair even if there are ec2 running with it (when you create ec2, key is copied into it, so you can remove key pair, but can still login to ec2) cross-region ami copy with key inside:
-* key pair is not copied as part of AMI (when you copy ami to another region) When you copy ami:
 * create ec2 in region A => take volume snapshot => create ami from snapshot => copy ami to region B
 * in region A you have key pair named `mykey`
 * key pair not be copied to region B, you have to manually import it into region B